How to License Your Invention: Everything You Need to Know

 Advantages and Disadvantages of Marketing and Manufacturing Your Invention

 As you consider how you want to move forward with your invention, compare the pros and cons of manufacturing and marketing the product yourself.
 By starting a business, you have the potential to earn more financial rewards.
 For inventors with entrepreneurial spirits, the potential for larger gains is often the driving force behind this decision.

 However, the process of manufacturing a product can be very challenging and overwhelming.
 Marketing a product is also difficult, and this route comes with considerable risk.
 As a business owner, you're responsible for every aspect of the success of the company, which can take over your personal life and lead to anxious feelings.

 Licensing Your Invention vs. Going into Business

 Before you make a decision on how you want to proceed with your invention, you should understand the two main options.

 If you need help with how to license your invention, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.